charles-uno/django-amulet/amulet_flashcards/backend/static/about.md

 The first chooses land, the second chooses nonland, and they proceed independently from there.
 If either copy ends up casting turn-three [[Primeval Titan]] down the line, it's pretty safe to say that a human player could have done so as well.

+Exhaustive search is straightforward and reliable, but also computationally expensive.
+A few simplifications are made in the interest of performance.
+Blue mana isn't tracked, so the model never transmutes [[Tolaria West]].
+The color-fixing ability on [[Dryad of the Ilysian Grove]] is ignored.
+And [[Cavern of Souls]] and [[Vesuva]] are swapped for less-complex lands.
+These changes have minimal impact on the model's play patterns and numbers.

 That said, please don't expect this model to teach you good sequencing!
 If it's possible to cast [[Primeval Titan]] (or [[Cultivator Colossus]]) by turn three, it's guaranteed to find a way to do so.
 But in a real game, you also need to worry about developing your mana, playing around interaction, and paying for your [[Summoner's Pact|Pact]] on turn four.